-If, despite these arguments, the GCB Editorial Board does not feel that the paper is sufficiently competitive for publication in GCB, we will accept the decision and publish elsewhere.
-However, we believe that this manuscript has potential to become a “classic” reference on the subject of carbon cycling in forests globally, and that GCB would be an excellent fit, given the legacy of publishing important analyses on this theme [e.g., Luyssaert et al. (2007); Anderson-Teixeira et al. (2016); MORE].
+We continue to believe that this manuscript has potential to become a “classic” reference on the subject of carbon cycling in forests globally, and that GCB is an excellent fit, given the journal’s legacy of publishing important analyses on this theme [e.g., Luyssaert et al. (2007); Anderson-Teixeira et al. (2016); MORE].
 We would like to be confident that the decision reflects a careful assessment of this manuscript’s potential.

-thank you,
+Thank you,

 Kristina Anderson-Teixeira (on behalf of all coauthors)